-- 470 PROJECT CONDITION SURVEYS (HMTF) - 480 SURVEILLANCE OF NORTHERN BOUNDARY WATERS (HMTF) - 491 HARBOR MAINTENANCE FEE DATA COLLECTION (HMTF) - (2) If a project funded in the O&M appropriation has no joint use costs and a portion of the costs, subject to appropriation acts, is specific to HMTF and a portion is specific to other, non-navigation purposes, the funding for the HMTF-specific costs will use an HMTF CCS and the funding for the specific non-navigation costs will use a non-HMTF CCS.
-For the specific non-navigation costs at such a project, use CCS 600 if navigation is the predominant purpose, or use the CCS of the predominant purpose if it is not navigation.
-In either case, for any study-like activity use the CCS for study-like activity of the predominant purpose. - (3) If a multi-purpose project funded in the O&M appropriation has joint use costs that are partially allocable to HMTF in accordance with the project cost allocation, the following CCS will be used.
+480 SURVEILLANCE OF NORTHERN BOUNDARY WATERS (HMTF)491 HARBOR MAINTENANCE FEE DATA COLLECTION (HMTF)

+(b) If a project funded in the O&M appropriation has no joint use costs and a portion of the costs is specific "eligible operation and maintenance costs," the Funding for the specific "eligible operation and maintenance costs" will use the HMTF CCS, and the Funding for the other specific costs will use non-HMTF CCS.
+For the specific "eligible operation and maintenance costs" at such a project, use CCS 600 if navigation is the predominant purpose, or use the CCS of the predominant purpose if it is not navigation.
+In either case, for any study-like activity use the CCS for study-like activity of the predominant purpose.